 What is the CALMA Clinic?

-CALMA is a mental health evaluation and treatment clinic for children and families who primarily speak Spanish.
-Our providers are bilingual and can provide care in both Spanish and English.
-Services are for children ages 2 to 18 who have mental health concerns and their parents or other caregivers.
+CALMA is a Spanish mental health clinic for children and families who prefer to get some or all of their care in Spanish.
+Our providers are bilingual in Spanish and English.

 - Concerns about development (coordination and movement, schoolwork, making friends)

-- Long-term individual therapy or medication management.
-If these services are needed, we will provide a referral to services in the community.
+- Long-term individual therapy or long-term medicine management.
+If your child needs these services, we will refer you to providers in the community.

-- Autism diagnostic evaluations: Please ask your primary care doctor for a referral to the Seattle Children’s Autism Center, where you can be seen by one of our Spanish-speaking providers.
-You can reach the Autism Center directly at 206-987-8080.
+- Autism diagnostic evaluations.
+Ask your child’s primary care provider for a referral to Seattle Children’s Autism Center.
+Contact the Autism Center at 206-987-8080.

 - School evaluations after suspension or expulsion.
 Contact your child’s school for a list of providers who do “return to school” evaluations.

 - If you would like a referral to the CALMA Clinic, talk to your primary care provider.

 - How to schedule an appointment at Seattle Children’s.

 - Learn about Psychiatry and Behavioral Medicine resources such as useful links, videos and recommended reading for you and your family.